 During one project, I developed frequent chest pains, weakness, acne, erectile dysfunction and a tendency to skip meals.
-My anticipation of team check-ins that don't include my saying "It's done." was at the root of my suffering.
-I cut the number of fucks I give in half, realizing there's no one who can kill me by saying "But this was due yesterday!" or "You're fired!"
+My anticipation of team check-ins that don't include my saying "it's done" was at the root of my suffering.
+I cut the number of fucks I gave in half, realizing there's no one who can kill me by saying "But this was due yesterday!" or "You're fired!"

-Worry of deadlines soul-burning stares at meetings will smother your inner engineer.
+Worry of deadlines, soul-burning stares at meetings will smother you.
 Don't let some title-slinging midget send you to the ER.

 2. Run it first.

 Before you start writing any code, make sure you can run what exists.

-Once (a few times), I tried an assignment on an existing code base before attempting to run what I had to work with (who does that?).
-Surprise!
-That didn't work out for me...
+Once (a few times), I tried completing an assignment before attempting to run what I was provided (who does that?).
+That didn't work out.

-Often, we make a dangerous haste is from deadline anticipation.
-At times, code I had to dive into didn't work to begin with.
-Issues as I began writing code were because of pre-existing fuck-ups I had nothing to do with.
-Here's my takeaway from personal postmortems (and shots of Jack Daniels) is: Don't waste time.
+Often, we make a dangerous haste is out of deadline anticipation.
+At times, code I needed to dive into didn't work to begin with.
+I ran into issues because of existing fuck-ups I had nothing to do with.
+Here's my takeaway from personal postmortems (shots of Jack): Don't waste time.
 Try running that shit as soon as you get access to it!

 Meditation: Why were boots invented?